His Majesty's Hussar Life Guards Regiment: Famous Life Hussars

 Major General (1822) Alexander Chechensky (Raevsky): "On August 12 at the village of Tefenbrike; on August 19 and 20 in the rear of the enemy army; on September 8, when the town of Cebrig was occupied and in driving the enemy from it to the city of Delicha, and he took more than 500 people prisoner, on October 5 near the city of Tolkhe, where he captured several officers and lower ranks, and for the distinction in these matters the Life Guards was transferred to the Hussar Regiment; in Westphalia during the pursuit of the enemy from Osnabrück, where he was wounded; on October 6 near Leipzig, on December 8 and 9 in Holland, during the capture of the fortress of Breda, from where he was sent with a regiment to the fortress of Vilemstat, where he forced the enemy to leave the fortress from which up to a hundred cannons and up to 60 rowing ships were taken, and was at all times watching the garrison of the fortress of Antwerp, for which he was awarded the order Saint Vladimir, 3rd Class.
 On February 2, 1814, in France during the capture of the city of Soissans, on February 22 and 23 at the town of Craon, on February 25 and 26 at the city of Laon, where he was twice wounded and awarded a diamond badge for excellence in these matters of Order of Saint Anna, 2nd Class and finally on March 18 at the city of Paris and for the distinction in this matter was promoted to colonel".

-Regimental temple
+Regimental church

-The regimental temple was Sophia Cathedral in Tsarskoe Selo.
+The regimental church was Sophia Cathedral in Tsarskoe Selo.